cooldude77/SilECust-WebShop/docs/processes/transaction/order.md

 All status changes will create a record in status table.

-- ORDER_CREATED : It is an implicit order and it will not be visible to customer
+- ORDER_CREATED : It is an implicit order, and it will not be visible to customer
 - ORDER_PAYMENT_COMPLETED: It will add a record to status and also payment information in `OrderPayment` table

+### Dates While doing order status changes

+Status Set Date and TimeZone
+- First time the status was set, cannot be changed

+- Future plans are to allow installation specific status mapped to System Status
+    - Another status date time field for mentioning when the particular sub status was changed

 # Journal: